The Closure of the World’s Main Pink Diamond Source

 It’s important to note that pink diamonds aren’t just coveted just for their beauty, but also for their rareness.
 While it’s believed that the pink color is a result of a twist within the stones’ original atomic lattices during formation over a billion years ago, geologists still face many mysteries regarding their production phenomena.
 Whatever the cause, the result is a beautiful stone, soft pink to deep saturated pink and violet in color, that boasts the inherent sparkle of a diamond.

 The Price of Rarity and Beauty

-When Sotheby’s sold a 14.83 carat vivid purple pink diamond sourced by Alrosa in Geneva on November 11, 2020, it fetched a record price of $26.6 million.
+When Sotheby’s sold a 14.83 carat vivid purple pink diamond sourced in Geneva on November 11, 2020, it fetched a record price of $26.6 million.
 The largest diamond of this color to ever come to auction, an occurrence like this won’t likely happen again anytime soon.